Honor the Heroes of the Game, Preserve Its History, Promote Its Values & Celebrate Excellence Everywhere

 “Nobody ever got to the top trying to have it on his best day.
 Football shows you how to do it when it’s not your best day.”

-Jerry Jones stewardship of the Dallas Cowboys has led to unprecedented results and success for one of the most notable sports franchises in the world.
-Jones’s leadership in areas of sports marketing and promotion have not only profoundly impacted the Cowboys but has influenced the landscape of the entire National Football League and America’s sports culture.
+Jerry Jones' stewardship of the Dallas Cowboys led to unprecedented results in his first decade and continued success for one of the most notable sports franchises in the world.
+His leadership in areas of sports marketing and promotion not only have impacted the Cowboys profoundly, but it also has influenced the landscape of the entire National Football League and America’s sports culture.

-The Cowboys Owner, President and General Manager, took over the franchise in 1989 and quickly restored the winning tradition in Dallas.
-Jones became the first owner in NFL history to lead his team to three Super Bowl titles in his first seven years of ownership.
+The Cowboys' owner, president and general manager, Jones took over the franchise in 1989 and quickly restored the winning tradition in Dallas.
+He became the first owner in NFL history to lead his team to three Super Bowl titles in his first seven years of ownership.

-The commitment to winning continues as the Cowboys advanced to the postseason in 2016 which marked the team’s 14th postseason appearance in the Jones’s era.
+The commitment to winning has continued, as the Cowboys advanced to the postseason in 2016 and 2018, which marked the team’s 14th and 15th postseason appearances in the Jones era.

-The co-captain of the 1964 Nation Champion Arkansas Razorbacks has contributed as a member of wide range of league committees and his innovations in areas of marketing, sponsorship, television, stadium management, labor negotiations and television has shaped and enhanced the NFL’s standing as the premiere sports league in the world.
+The co-captain of the 1964 Nation Champion Arkansas Razorbacks has contributed as a member of a wide range of league committees, and his innovations in areas of marketing, sponsorship, stadium management, labor negotiations and television deals have shaped and enhanced the NFL’s standing as the premiere sports league in the world.

 Year-by-Year Team Records